Renormalization of scalar field theories in rational spacetime dimensions

 For the next two odd power potentials we find the following sets of renormalization group functions

 and

 where $D_9$~$=$~$\frac{18}{7}$.
 In comparison with $\beta^{\phi^5}(g)$ both $\beta$-functions have a new feature in that there are two distinct terms in contrast to the one of the $n$~$=$~$5$ theory.
-It transpires that this first occurs in the $n$~$=$~$6$ theory since
+By this we mean two independent combinations of $\Gamma$-functions.